 Just 10 websites gobble up half of all internet traffic in the UK, showing surfers in this country are a loyal, predictable bunch.

-We take a look a the pulling power of the top ten web brands – and ponder their chances for survival in the quickly changing onli
+We take a look a the pulling power of the top ten web brands – and ponder their chances for survival in the quickly changing online market.

 It’s no surprise that Facebook topped the poll, taking up over 12 per cent of the market share.
 Facebook has had a tough first half of 2009 with a backlash from its loyal followers about its new terms and conditions and a large scale phishing attack, but nothing seems able to derail its domination.